jhoanTrujillo/jhoan-codes-blog/README.md

 Below I would like to share a couple of videos navigating the site, in an late stage in different viewports:

 - ![mobile viewport]()

+### BUGS!!

+For this project personal circumstances made it so I wasn't able to use all the time I had a hand, in fact, This project was built in four day! which is not the best timeframe to built a robust blogging solution with not much backend experience, as such, I decided to hunt for as many bugs as possible to work on the improvement of the platform in the long term.

+Consider this version, a MVP, which sets out to do it's job.
+Provide a basic blogging experience with some extra community building features.

+- In my search, I found and fixed a couple of bugs but there are many that

 [Back to top](#jhoan-codes---the-blog)
 ---